stemax/badcode_search/README.md

 badcode_search
 ==============

-badcode_search class
-BadCodeScan for searching bad commands in files on your server.
+BadCodeScan class for searching bad commands in files on your server.